Jesus the Good Shepherd

-His disciples saw that the people who were seeking Jesus were overcome by the struggles of life, without firm direction and hope.
+His disciples saw that the people who came to Jesus were overcome by the struggles of life, without firm direction and hope.
 But Jesus had a love for these people that other religious leaders didn’t have.
-It was so uncommon for anyone in their culture to commit to serving others without being paid for it.
-Added to this the unequalled miraculous power he demonstrated in ministering to them, and it’s no wonder that he attracted the crowds that he did.
+It was so uncommon for anyone in their culture to serve others without being paid for it.
+Added to this the unequalled miraculous power he demonstrated in ministering to them, and it’s no wonder he attracted the crowds that he did.

 Are people any different today than those of Jesus’ day?
 Are our needs and problems any different than theirs?
 In most ways, we are exactly the same.
 People today frequently find themselves directionless, hopeless, and overcome by the problems of life.
 As a result, most people live selfish lives, not caring for others, but focused only on their own needs and rights.
 People are as spiritually hopeless today as in any time before.
 So how can God find us if we are lost?
 We know that God loves us, but how can we arrive at a safe relationship with him?

 The parable of the lost sheep